 The reason for that?

 The company lacked an internal succession process.
 Instead of grooming existing employees to take over, they replace CEOs with external hires.
-Since 1999 when Lewis Platt stepped down as the CEO of HP there has been six CEOs.
+Since 1999 when Lewis Platt stepped down as the CEO of HP there have been six CEOs.

 - Carly Fiorina (2000 to 2005)